emilydaykin/Internet-Series-Database-Client/README.md

 - Recommender System (for logged in users) to suggest series similar to ones they've liked.
 - Authenticated users can:
   - View their profile page
-  - Add a series to their profile's page via 'favouriting'
+  - Add a series to their profile's page via 'favouriting' (double clicking on the series poster on the individual series page)
 - Only admins can:
   - Add new series to the catalogue
   - Delete a series (with a safety confirmation)?????